 VPC and vSwitch information:

-In the left-side navigation pane, click Database Connection to view the VPC and vSwitch information for the ApsaraDB RDS for MySQL instance.
+In the left-side navigation pane, click Database Connection to view the VPC and vSwitch details.

 Resource group's bound VPC and vSwitch information:

-Go to the resource group list page in DataWorks, find the target resource group, and in the Actions column, click Network Settings.
+Go to the resource group list page in DataWorks, find the target resource group, and click Network Settings in the Actions column.

 Step 2: Establish the network connection

-If you encounter issues while establishing the network connection, submit a ticket to contact technical support for the relevant cloud product.
+If you encounter issues while establishing the connection, submit a ticketsubmit a ticket to contact technical support for the relevant cloud product.

 Step 3: Add a route to the resource group

-When DataWorks accesses a data source in a different account, you must add a route in the DataWorks resource group to the CIDR block of the data source's vSwitch.
+When DataWorks accesses a data source in a different account, add a route in the DataWorks resource group that points to the CIDR block of the data source's vSwitch.

-Go to the resource group list page in DataWorks, find the target resource group, and in the Actions column, click Network Settings.
+Go to the resource group list page in DataWorks, find the target resource group, and click Network Settings in the Actions column.

-In the relevant module, find the bound VPC and in the Actions column, click Custom Route.
+In the relevant module, find the bound VPC and click Custom Route in the Actions column.

 Step 4: (Optional) Configure the whitelist

-If the data source is protected by a whitelist, add the CIDR block of the vSwitch bound to the resource group to the data source's whitelist.
+If the data source is protected by an IP address whitelist, add the CIDR block of the vSwitch bound to the DataWorks resource group to the data source's whitelist.

 Verify network connectivity

 Log on to the DataWorks console.
-In the top navigation bar, select the desired region.
-In the left-side navigation pane, choose .
-On the page that appears, select the desired workspace from the drop-down list and click Go to Data Integration.
+In the top navigation bar, select the target region.
+In the left-side navigation pane, choose Data Integration > Data Integration.
+Select the target workspace and click Go to Data Integration.

 In the left-side navigation pane, click Data Source.
 On the data source list page, click Add Data Source, select the data source type, and configure the connection parameters.

-NoteIf the connectivity test shows Cannot connect, you can use the Connectivity Diagnosis Tool to resolve the issue.
+NoteIf the result is Cannot connect, use the Network Connectivity Diagnosis Tool to troubleshoot.
 If the connection still fails, submit a ticket.

 Configuration example

-This example describes how to configure network connectivity between an ApsaraDB RDS for MySQL instance in the China (Hangzhou) region under Account A and a DataWorks workspace in the China (Shanghai) region under Account B.
+This example walks through establishing network connectivity between an ApsaraDB RDS for MySQL instance in Account A (China (Hangzhou) region) and a DataWorks workspace in Account B (China (Shanghai) region).

 1. Basic information